Preventing Violence through Inclusion

-The last five years have seen a sharp rise in the number of battle-related deaths, and an increase in the number of protracted conflicts.
-This has prompted calls for a change in the way violent conflicts are tackled, and a shift in focus from management to prevention.
+The sharp rise in the number of battle-related deaths and the increase in the number of protracted conflicts have prompted calls for a change in the way violent conflicts are tackled, and a shift in focus from management to prevention.
 But how do we go about prevention?
-In its contribution to a joint study by the United Nations and the World Bank, IPTI looked at the subject through the lens of inclusion.
-We wanted to understand whether and how including a broad range of actors—from political parties to civil society groups—in peace and transition processes plays a role in preventing violence.

 The Preventing Violence through Inclusion research project (2017) aimed to shed light on how inclusive peace and political transition processes contribute to preventing violence.
 It sought to understand when, how, and under what conditions the inclusion of a broad range of actors in peace and political transition processes contributes to the prevention of violent conflict, and thus to sustained peace.